 - Other health conditions requiring bed rest

 Most of our clients qualify for PDL by week 36 of the pregnancy (about four weeks before the due date).
-Vaginal births usually warrant six weeks of leave (if there are no issues).
-C-sections (caesareans) may require eight weeks of unpaid leave at least.

-After PDL ends
+After PDL Ends

 Once PDL ends, you must get your same – or similar – job back unless there is a legitimate business reason (such as mass layoffs).
-You can request that this guarantee be in writing.3
+You can request that this guarantee be in writing.12

-3. What is reasonable accommodation leave?
+8. What is reasonable accommodation leave?

 - physical disabilities that affect at least one of your body’s major systems and limit a major life activity; or